 We comply with the provisions of the legal system and periodically validate regulatory changes that may affect our sector and our business activities.

 We continuously update our business processes by applying regulatory changes.

 - Whistleblower channels:

-In the event that our employees or other stakeholders need to report any action that they consider violates any regulation, is qualified as unethical behavior or violates any of the internal policies or any of the provisions of this code; Tempel has an email in which you can report such activities: firstname.lastname@example.org.
+In the event that our employees or other stakeholders require to report any action that they consider that violates any regulation, is qualified as unethical behavior or violates any of the internal policies or any of the provisions of this code; Tempel has an ethical mailbox on its website from which you can report such activities, under the following considerations:

 a) Communications must always comply with the criteria of truthfulness and proportionality, and this mechanism may not be used for purposes other than those that pursue compliance with the law or with the aforementioned internal rules.